fishyfriend/tmx/README.md

 them.

-`tmx` emulates the semantics of TMX structures as they exist in the Tiled desktop application, including [custom property][properties] inheritance and the application of [object templates][templates].
-This allows the attributes of game resources in OCaml to match what is observed in Tiled.
+`tmx` emulates the semantics of TMX structures as they exist in the Tiled desktop application, including proper application of [custom property][properties] inheritance and [object templates][templates].
+This allows the attributes of game resources in OCaml to match exactly what is observed in the editor.

-The XML-based map (.tmx), tileset (.tsx), and template (.tx) formats are supported along with the undocumented Custom Types JSON format.
+The XML-based map (.tmx), tileset (.tsx), and template (.tx) formats are currently supported along with the undocumented Custom Types JSON format.
 Support for the JSON map, tileset, and template formats is planned.

 ## Installation